SuperOfficeDocs/superoffice-docs/docs/api/tutorials/sem-batch-processing/index.md

 ### Plug-In Conditions

 For each SEM plug-in discovered, there are a set of conditions that define when the plug-in is allowed to be called.
-Each condition is checked verified true, the SEM plug-in is invoked and begins processing.
+Each condition is checked verified true, the SEM plug-in is invoked, and begins processing.

 **Condition Definitions:**